almmechanics/AzskUtils/README.md

 #Introduction
-A simple utility to convert AZSK output to NUNIT style for use in Azure DevOps
+A simple utility to convert AzSK output to NUnit style for use in Azure DevOps

 #Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: